 If you have the luxury of choice here then this is completely up to you, and will largely depend on how much time you have or are willing to put into reheating it.

 If you’re limited for time then slicing it up prior to reheating it is a great way to get things moving along quickly.
+Just be sure that you use a knife that’s up to the job.

 However, personally I would go for leaving the brisket whole.
 While this will mean it takes longer, it gives you far greater opportunity to re-infuse the brisket with the flavors of the juices, improving the quality of the meat and its flavors.